jeticg/Evangelion-Uebersicht-Widget/README.md

 Who am I kidding, the only thing you need to know is this is a widget for Übersicht, http://tracesof.net/uebersicht/

 ## Updates

+0.X11a
+* Now monitoring memory pressure, since memory percentage does not make sense for macOS

 0.X10a
 * Added option to not show the update button